 Go crabbing at Wells-next-the-Sea

-All you need is a line, a weight, some bait, and a bucket to put the crabs in.
-You can buy all the crabbing equipment at a nearby shop.
-Plus, you need a steady hand and a whole lot of patience.
+All you need for crabbing is a line, ring net, some bait, and a bucket to put the crabs in.
+If you don’t already have it, you can buy all the equipment at the quayside shop.
+In addition, you need a steady hand and a whole lot of patience.
 Not only do you have to get the crab to take the bait, but then you must carefully manoeuvre the crab up the harbour wall without it jumping off!

-Other fantastic places for crabbing in North Norfolk are Cromer Pier and Blakeney.
+Other brilliant places for crabbing in North Norfolk are Cromer Pier and Blakeney.

 Discover the National Trust’s Blickling hall